 Prep Your DSP, Social, and Search Campaigns for iOS 14 and Third-Party Cookie Loss

 Advertisers and marketers are facing an identity crisis.
-Major changes to Apple’s iOS 14, coupled with Google’s announcement about the depreciation of third-party cookies, means that we must find new ways to target audiences and measure performance.
+Major changes to Apple’s iOS 14, coupled with Google’s announcement about the deprecation of third-party cookies, means that we must find new ways to target audiences and measure performance.

 While many groups are working towards innovative identity solutions, media planners are wondering what they can do now to adapt to these changes.